 .20 disability x 300 weeks total loss = 60 weeks

 If you’re hurt at work in South Carolina, this case is your one chance to maximize the only compensation you likely get.
-You owe it to yourself and your family to make sure you have the trained eye of a skilled professional who’s familiar with the scheduled loss law to make sure all your injuries are covered, and has the talent to maximize your disability rating for the best possible settlement for you.
+You owe it to yourself and your family to make sure you have the trained eye of a skilled professional who’s familiar with the scheduled loss law to make sure all your injuries are covered, and has the talent to maximize your disability rating for the best possible settlement for you as art of an overall strategy to handle your South Carolina workers' comp case.

 Call us at 864.582.0416 or toll free at 888.230.1841 for a free meeting to discuss your case.
 Even if we don’t accept it—we simply can’t handle every case that wants our attention—you might get some free pointers to help you along the way.